brianaung/nixos-config/readme.md

 1. Clone this inside your XDG config directory (which is usually ~/.config/).

-2. Then rename it from `config_manager` to `home-manager` (I will rename this repo in the future so we can omit this step).

-3. Update your username and home path in the home.nix file.
+2. Update your username and home path in the home.nix file.

-4. Run `home-manager switch` to update the home manager environment.
+3. Run `home-manager switch` to update the home manager environment.

 #### Changing the default shell to Zsh for Linux users